MSDNicrosoft/Command-GUI-Buttons/README.md

 ## Description

-Command GUI Buttons is a fabric mod for Minecraft that allows users to create custom command buttons on their clients.
+Command GUI Buttons is a fabric mod for Minecraft that allows users to create buttons on their clients for preset chat messages, commands such as `/warp home`, or anything in the chat box.
 Users can bring up this menu in-game with the <kbd>G</kbd> key, type in the button's Name and Command they want to create, and press the `+` to create.
-It will then show up as a button on their screen to use whenever they want.
+Then, the button will appear on users' screen for use whenever they want.

-Create buttons for preset chat messages, commands like `/warp home`, or anything else that goes in the chat box.

 ## Dependencies